The Second Order 2D Behaviors of a 3D Bose Gases in the Gross-Pitaevskii Regime: Introduction

 With the presence of Bose-Einstein condensation, it is intuitive to test the Hamilton operator $H_N$ with factorized wave function $(\varphi_0^{(d)})^{\otimes N}$.
 Using the second quantized form of $H_N$ (\ref{split H_N}), it is easy to compute

 By the observation that $f<1$ on the support of $v$ due to its subharmonicity, we know that

 Comparing (\ref{factorized state intro}) with (\ref{leading order}), we find that (\ref{factorized state intro}) is always bigger than the true ground state energy of $H_N$, and thus $(\varphi_0^{(d)})^{\otimes N}$ is not a good approximation to the ground state of $H_N$.
 The reason that causes such difference is the inter-particle correlation structure.
 In Regions I and II in the Gross-Pitaevskii regime, (\ref{factorized state intro}) provides the correct leading $N$ order of ground state energy since we require $\frac{Na}{d}=1$, while the expectation of $H_N$ on the factorized state (\ref{factorized state intro}) still does not recover the accurate leading order term and an error of order $N$ is left.
 This order $N$ error will be compensated by a 3D correlation structure of the Hamilton operator, which is now implicitly in the form of (\ref{Hamiltonian}) or (\ref{intro H_N}) but will surface explicitly and correctly during renormalizations.
-On the other hand, since $\frac{a}{d}> N^{-1}$ in Region III in the Gross-Pitaevskii regime, the correlation structure here is way more special and even contains stronger energy than the one in Region I. Here in the region that $d$ decays acutely fast, the main inter-particle correlation structure is not only determined by the 3D effect, but also a quasi-2D effect.
-3D and quasi-2D correlation structures together correct the leading order energy to (\ref{leading order}).
-Although via a direct observation, taking 3D and quasi-2D correlation structures into account seems enough for the computation, while in fact we have to moreover look into a dimensional coupling effect to compute the ground state energy up to second order, and it takes a large amount of computations (all the way to Section \ref{6}) to discover this dimensional coupling correlation structure.
-The analysis will thereafter be more intricate.
-In the pure 2D problem studied in \cite{caraciCenaSchlein2022excitation}, the expectation of Hamiltonian on factorized states is also of the order larger than $N$, and hence the pure 2D correlation structure there affects the first order ground state energy similarly to the quasi-2D correlation structure here.